PayPal Payment Gateway

 https://example.com/!/simple-commerce/gateways/paypal/webhook

 When you're going through the payment flow in your development environment, you will need to use something like Expose or Ngrok to proxy request to your local server.
-Otherwise, PayPal wouldn't be able to hit the webhook.
+Otherwise, Mollie wouldn't be able to hit the webhook.
 You will also need to update the APP_URL

 in your .env